baaihealth/opi/README.md

 The you will get a checkpoint folder suffixed with "**chunked**", which you can take as the **pretrained model path** for later evaluation job.

 ### 5. How to access OPI-instruction-tuned Galactica-6.7B model?
-With regard to the OPI-instruction-tuned model, please contact us for the accesse.
+With regard to the OPI-instruction-tuned model, please contact us for the access.

 ## Evaluation with OPI-instruction-tuned models
 For the evaluation script, we refer to the inference script from [Chinese-LLaMA-Alpaca](https://github.com/ymcui/Chinese-LLaMA-Alpaca).
-____

 ### 1. Evaluation of Galactica
 We evaluate OPI-instruction-tuned Galactica-6.7B model and origional Galactica-6.7B model.